d2s/Documentation/docs/Snapshots.md

 **Important 3**: standard rsync sync tasks (backup tasks) cannot be *converted* to snapshots.
 Creating snapshots starts with a full sync in the first snapshot catalog (`~/snapshots/Documents/1`)

+**Important 4**: The snapshot feature utilizes the `--link-dest` parameter.
+[Version 3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) of rsync fixed a bug regarding the parameter.
+It is recommended utilizing version 3.1.2 or the coming [version 3.1.3](https://download.samba.org/pub/rsync/src-previews/rsync-3.1.3pre1-NEWS) if using the snapshot feature of RsyncOSX.

 The snapshot will be like:

 local catalog: